Ballymoe (County Roscommon barony)

-Ballymoe (Béal Átha Mó) is a barony in County Roscommon, Republic of Ireland.
+Ballymoe (Béal Átha Mó) is a barony in County Roscommon, Ireland.

 Etymology

 Ballymoe barony is named after Ballymoe town, County Galway; the name means "mouth of the ford of Mogh"; Mogh is a legendary figure linked to Queen Medb.

 Geography

 Ballymoe barony is located in the centre of County Roscommon, north of the River Suck.

 History

 Donamon Castle is located in Ballymoe; it was a centre of the Ó Fiannachta (O'Feenaghty).
 Also in this area were the O'Concheanainn (O'Concannon), chiefs of the Uí Díarmata.

 There was originally a single large barony, named Ballymoe and part of County Galway.
 Later, about one-fifth of the barony's area — the part north of the River Suck — was given to County Roscommon.

 Richard Malone, 1st Baron Sunderlin (c.
 1738 – 1816) was a landowner in the area.
 It was the site of agrarian trouble in the 1840s.